- Diagnosed with glioblastoma in 2009 at age 49

 Mike tried to go back to his normal course of business after surgery and the initial six weeks of therapy, but he found he couldn’t handle the time and travel he’d once put into his business.
 He had another seizure and decided it was time to slow down.

-Mike is still involved in two different companies, but where they’ll go he’s unsure.
-“I have one goal,” he says.
-“Not to put my family through anymore crap and fight this cancer.
+“Now I try to figure out what to do in retirement, and it’s kind of boring,” he said, “but it’s becoming easier.
+We do a lot of fishing.
+I have one goal: not to put my family through any more crap and fight this cancer.
 Everything in life is a long shot, so you can’t win without trying.
 I have been told that I’m ornery and stubborn, so I know I have a chance.”

-Clinical Research Study
+Vaccine Clinical Research Study

 In December 2009, Dr. Chamberlain encouraged Mike to participate in a clinical research study of a new vaccine to fight glioblastoma.